abraunegg/onedrive/docs/usage.md

 ```text
 onedrive --create-share-link <path/to/file>
 ```
+> [!NOTE]
-**Note:** By default, this access permissions for the file link will be read-only.
+> By default, this access permissions for the file link will be read-only.

 To make it a read-write link, execute the following command:
 ```text
 onedrive --create-share-link <path/to/file> --with-editing-perms
 ```
+> [!IMPORTANT]
-**Note:** The order of the file path and option flag is crucial.
+> The order of the file path and option flag is crucial.

 ### How to Synchronise Both Personal and Business Accounts at once?
 You need to set up separate instances of the application configuration for each account.